SonarSonic/DrawingBotV3/docs/source/pfms.rst

         ``Values: Number (Safe Range: -1 -> 1000000)``

-        Limits the total number of segments, will only have an effect if this limit is reached before the chosen :term:`Line Density`.
+        Limits the total number of segments.
+Will only have an effect if this limit is reached before the chosen :term:`Line Density`.

         When the Max Limit is -1, the limit will be ignored.